TacoJGriz/BagTagVectors/readme.md

 `main.exe` can be renamed and moved to different directories

 ### Use
- - Right click, select all, and copy in the bottom section of the Chrome extension
+ - Right-click, select all, and copy in the bottom section of the Chrome extension
  - Paste the data into the box labeled *'Enter Data Here'*
  - The default output is in the default Downloads folder
  - To change the output file location or name click *'Choose File Location'* and pick a new file destination
  - Press *'Create Vector'*
- - If all goes well, there will be a popup confirming the process is finished.
+ - A popup will confirm the process is finished.
 You can close the window

 ### Notes
  - The SVG output will NOT work in Lightburn until converted to paths
  - The SVG file will ONLY WORK in the same directory as `BeauMed.ttf` until converted to paths

 ## Converting to Paths
-We can use a program called Inkscape to convert each text object to a path.
+We can use Inkscape to convert each text object to a path.
 We do this so Lightburn and other programs will be able to read the SVG file
 ### Installing Inkscape
  - [Visit Inkscape's website and install Inkscape](https://inkscape.org/release/inkscape-1.3.2/windows/64-bit/exe/dl/)
- - Download `BeauMed.ttf`
+ - Download `BeauMed.ttf`.
+This font can be found in Adobe Fonts
  - Go to `Windows settings > Personalization > Fonts > Browse and Install fonts` and choose `BeauMed.ttf`
  - Make sure this font shows up as "Beaufort Pro"
  - Everything should be ready to use